OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 - M5 - Insufficient Cryptography - https://www.owasp.org/index.php/Mobile_Top_10_2016-M5-Insufficient_Cryptography

 #### OWASP MASVS
+- V3.1: "The app does not rely on symmetric cryptography with hardcoded keys as a sole method of encryption."
 - V3.3: "The app uses cryptographic primitives that are appropriate for the particular use case, configured with parameters that adhere to industry best practices."
 - V3.4: "The app does not use cryptographic protocols or algorithms that are widely considered depreciated for security purposes."
 - V3.6: "All random values are generated using a sufficiently secure random number generator."